Skip to main content

 • This current change allows two tests per day, and no long-term wait after a number of test failures.

-• Since late 2024, DMV has offered on-line knowledge testing, so there are convenient options apart from the field offices.
+• Since late 2024, DMV has offered on-line knowledge testing, so there is a convenient alternative to testing in the field office.

 A stacked bar chart that shows 28% of knowledge tests,17% of driver renewals and 43% of vehicle renewals are done online.